-While we do not generally enter into contractual commitments with our executive officers regarding their compensation, we do recognize that there are circumstances in which it is in the best interests of Mercury and our shareholders to do so.
-In this regard, we have entered into an employment agreement with Mr. Aslett and severance agreements with Messrs.
-Haines and Thibaud, each as described below.
+We have entered into an employment agreement with Mr. Aslett and severance agreements with Messrs.
+Bisson and Haines, each as described below.
 The Compensation Committee consulted with Radford regarding the market parameters of similar compensation arrangements for executive officers in connection with entering into these agreements.

 We entered into an employment agreement with Mr. Aslett in connection with his appointment as CEO in November 2007.
 Given the highly competitive market for executive talent, we believe that it was appropriate to enter into this agreement with Mr. Aslett in order to induce him to join our company.
 The agreement is intended to provide Mr. Aslett with certainty regarding his compensation so that he can attend to his assigned duties without distraction, while also allowing us flexibility to design a compensation program for Mr. Aslett based on our "pay-for-performance" philosophy.
 The agreement provides for an 18-month term, with one-year renewal periods.
-The employment agreement provides that Mr. Aslett will receive an initial annual base salary of \$500,000 (subject to annual review by the Board), and that he will be eligible to participate in our annual executive bonus program in an amount determined by the Board.
+The employment agreement provides that Mr. Aslett will receive an initial annual base salary of \$500,000 (subject to annual review by the Board), and that he will be eligible to participate in our executive bonus program in an amount determined by the Board.
 The employment agreement also provides for termination and severance benefits in the case of a termination of Mr. Aslett's employment by us without "cause" or by Mr. Aslett for "good reason."

-We entered into a severance agreement with Mr. Thibaud in connection with his relocation to the United States.
-We believe that it was appropriate to enter into this agreement with Mr. Thibaud in order to provide him with certainty regarding his position so that he can attend to his assigned duties without distraction.
-Under the agreement, if at any time prior to July 1, 2013, we terminate Mr. Thibaud's employment without "cause" or Mr. Thibaud terminates his employment for "good reason," then we will pay Mr. Thibaud a severance amount equal to one times his annual base salary.
-In such event, we also will pay for certain insurance benefits, outplacement services and relocation expenses of Mr. Thibaud.

-In connection with his offer to join the company, we agreed to provide Mr. Haines with certain severance benefits.
+In connection with his offer to join the Company, we agreed to provide Mr. Haines with certain severance benefits.
 Under the terms of the offer letter to Mr. Haines, if we terminate his employment without "cause" or Mr. Haines terminates his employment for "good reason," then we will pay Mr. Haines a severance amount equal to one times his annual base pay.
+In such event, we also will pay for certain insurance benefits and outplacement services.

+In connection with his offer to join the Company, we agreed to provide Mr. Bisson with certain severance benefits.
+Under the terms of the offer letter to Mr. Bisson, if we terminate his employment without "cause" or Mr. Bisson terminates his employment for "good reason," then we will pay Mr. Bisson a severance amount equal to one times his annual base pay.
 In such event, we also will pay for certain insurance benefits and outplacement services.